GrowInCommunity/Branding/README.md

-# Branding
+# GrowInCommunity Branding Repository
-This is a branding repo for EddieHub community
+This repository contains Assets for GrowInCommunity branding.